Is your dog struggling to jump on the bed, get in and out of the car, respond to commands, or generally go about their day?

 While older dogs and certain breeds are more susceptible to arthritis, the condition can affect any dog - so it’s never too early or too late to start thinking about your furry friend’s joint health.

 Arthritis can’t be cured, but it can be managed.
 The right diet (one that reduces inflammation) combined with a healthy lifestyle will strengthen your dog’s joints and help them live a comfortable and happy life.
-Let’s explore arthritis in dogs, and how diet and lifestyle can help, below.
+Let’s explore arthritis in dogs, and how a nutrient-rich diet can help, below.

 Signs of arthritis in dogs